amabdulr/CNWG/10-Core Writing Structures.md

    - If the description is a sentence fragment, start it with a lowercase letter.
 If it's a complete sentence, start with an uppercase letter.

-   - **Example**: Ensure consistency in formatting based on the description type.
+   - **Examples for Clarification (Do Not Analyze):**: Ensure consistency in formatting based on the description type.